ShaikhMohammadRizwan/Student-Management-System/README.md

 ## Installation

-To get started with the **Student Management System**, follow the instructions below to set up the project locally.
+To start with the **Student Management System**, follow the instructions below to set up the project locally.

 ### Prerequisites